swypych/BB10-WebWorks-Samples/pushHeadless/README.md

 **To contribute code to this repository you must be [signed up as an official contributor](http://blackberry.github.com/howToContribute.html).**

 ## How to Build

+*Note: This sample is configured by default for a BES push.
+If doing a consumer (public) push, update the ./www/assets/config.ini file*

 To build the Push Headless sample application:

-1. webworks create pushHeadless com.example.pushHeadless "Push Headless WebWorks application" ./*pushHeadlessRepo*/www
+1. webworks create pushHeadless com.example.pushHeadless "Push Headless WebWorks application" *pushHeadlessRepoPath*/www
 2. cd pushHeadless
 3. webworks plugin add com.blackberry.push
 4. webworks plugin add com.blackberry.invoked